unwireddevices/RIOT/README.md

 provided by RIOT, e.g. it is possible to link closed-source code with the LGPL code.

+## SPECIFIC FEATURES BY UNWIRED DEVICES

+Unwired Devices provides numerous new drivers, features and improvements to original RIOT OS code, as well as complete applications for LoRaWAN and LoRaLAN network stacks with highly modular architecture and extensive shell configuration capabilities.

+Complete list of added features and improvements can be found in the [CHANGES.md](CHANGES.md) file.

 ## FEATURES

 RIOT is based on a microkernel architecture, and provides features including,